craigmulligan/website/pages/api-help.md

 	  name: A word that you would like to be called by
 ```

 The middleware api is intentionally basic, the only structure it enforces is that you have provide a message when a user asks for help.
-I think there are obviously better ways to do API documentation but when the choice is between nothing, I think it can be a pretty useful convention.
+Sure it's not machine readable but often it's just a human on the other end trying to figure out how to use your software.

-Let me know what [you think](https://twitter.com/hobochildster)!
+I'm still chewing on this idea, if you have thoughts [please let me know](https://twitter.com/hobochildster)!